 - Professionalism Program and Platform for Professional Excellence (ePlatform) launched during 2020-21 academic year

-- More flexible direct admissions policy launched for incoming fall 2020 students
+- More flexible direct admission policy launched for fall 2020 students

 - Updated, accelerated competitive admissions policy implemented in fall 2020 for students applying for competitive admission

 We encourage, support, and expect the creation of scholarship that contributes to the theory and practice of business and meets the highest standards of rigor and relevance.

 - Enhance research incentives for tenure-track faculty, including building out summer support and increasing fellowships and professorships